 - Nacho Cheese Sauce(vegan)

 - Southwest Dressing (vegan)

-The next time you consider Taco Tuesday, think about making taquitos instead.
-Not only are they crunchy, vegan taquitos are a fabulous way to get the kids excited about a plant-based meal.
+So, the next time you consider Taco Tuesday, think about making taquitos instead of tacos.
+Not only are vegan taquitos crunchy, but they also taste fabulous.
+When planning a meal for the family, kids love vegan taquitos,

 - Vegan Enchiladas

 - Mexican Lasagna

 - Mexican Corn Salad

 - Vegan Tortilla Soup